ndlopez/NowPlaying/README.md

 ![Notification](assets/now_playing.png)

+This is currently one of the versions that still can get info from FM La Paz's website.
+The other is the MacOS version.
+Gnome can't connect to such site anymore.
+Probably due to a security certificate issue.

 ### Installation:

+!
+Run this app at your own risk.

+**Pre-Release**
-**Pre-Release** version is available [here](https://github.com/ndlopez/NowPlaying/raw/master/pre-release.zip).
-Please download it and expand it to any folder and execute the file *NowPlaying.exe*.
+Please download one of the following and expand it to any folder and execute the file *NowPlaying.exe*.

-(Requires Windows Desktop Runtime v5.0, apparently supported on Windows7)
+- Windows7, 10 version is available [here](https://github.com/ndlopez/NowPlaying/raw/master/pre-release.zip).
+Requires Windows Desktop Runtime v5.0, apparently still supported on Windows7

+- Windows 10,11 version is available [here](https://github.com/ndlopez/NowPlaying/raw/master/pre-release-upd.zip).
+Requires Windows Desktop Runtime v3.1

-A warning will pop up, just click OK to continue.
+A warning (about running software from unknown sources) will pop up, just click OK to continue.

 > This application does NOT collect any sort of data.
 It requires an Internet connection to update the song.

-~If you by any chance have VS installed on your PC (8GB) then download this folder as ZIP and expand it on any folder (C:\/user/source/repos/) and open the project file
+~If by any chance you have VS installed on your PC (~8GB) then pull this project and expand it on any folder (C:\/user/source/repos/) and open the project file <NowPlaying.csproj>.

-<NowPlaying.csproj>.
+To update right-click on the icon (headphones) then select <Update> option.
+It is also possible to update by selecting <Show> to display the app and then minimize again.

 ### Known issues:

 1. The application will run as soon as is minimized.
 It will show at the System Tray the current song playing on [FM La Paz](https://www.lapaz.fm).
-2. It should update after 4minutes, however due to a problem with an async function it does not update.
+2. It should auto-update after 4minutes, however due to a problem with an async function it does not.

-To update right-click on the icon (headphones) select <Update> option.
-It is also possible to update by selecting <Show> to display the app and then minimize again.

 3. VS Community Ed. no longer supports Framework NET 5.0, therefore, the following files should be updated to a long-term version:

 	- NowPlaying.cs: 5 netcoreapp3.1